uviclibraries/online-privacy-security/index.md

 - Introductory presentation: 20 min
 - Hands-on activities: 30-50 min

+## Why Should I Care?
 <img src="images/phone-listening-to-me2-sm.png" style="float:right;width:350px;margin:10px;" alt="decorative">

-## Why Should I Care?

-- **Is Your Phone Listening:** Has something like this happened to you or someone you know?
+- **Is Your Phone Listening:** Has something like this happened to you?
 Your friend mentions that you should take a trip to the south pole, and an hour later, there it is, a “South Pole expidition” advertisments showing up as you browse the web… And you didn’t search for anything about the South Pole.
 So what’s happening here?
-We will discuss how this really happens and how you can stop it.
+We will discuss how this really happens & how you can stop it.
 - **Hacked Account:** Have you ever had someone hack into one of your online accounts?
 If so you've been Pwned.
 We'll review how to solve this problem in the workshop.
 - **Ads Cluttering & Slowing Down Your Browser**: Are you tired of browsing the web, and being over run by ads that distract & clutter the web pages?
 If so we have some suggestions on how to fix these problems.
-- **Privacy First Spell & Grammar Checking:** Do you want to stop Grammarly from sending your personal data to the clould to be processed for spelling and grammar mistakes?
-If not, we will introduce you to a privaicy first free alternative that runs in your laptop browser & does not use and cloud based servers.
+- **Privacy First Spell & Grammar Checking:** Do you want to stop Grammarly from sending your personal data to the clould?
+We will introduce you to a privaicy first free alternative that runs in your laptop browser & does not use cloud based servers.

 ## Learning objectives